RiftValleySoftware/RVS_MaskButton/README.md

 This class was designed for a specific use case, in a larger application.
 We wanted to have a large, banner-style button, using a particular font, that was filled with a gradient.

 The text in the button would change, to reflect an application status, so an image was out of the question.
+This makes it absurdly simple to have a gradient-based text or template image display, with a transparent background.

 ## What does it look like?